microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 Welcome to Challenge-04!

-In this challenge, you will learn how to use FHIR Search operations to perform queries in Azure API for FHIR.
+In this challenge, you will learn how to use [FHIR Search](https://www.hl7.org/fhir/search.html) operations to query the Azure API for FHIR database.

 ## Background
 The FHIR specification defines the fundamentals of search for FHIR Resources.
 This challenge will guide you through some key aspects of searching Resources in FHIR.